XtremeOwnage/rPDU2MQTT/Examples/unRAID/README.md

 # Deploying `rpdu2mqtt` with unRAID

-This guide will help you deploy the `rpdu2mqtt` service using unRAID
+This guide will help you deploy the `rpdu2mqtt` service using the [unRAID server](https://unraid.net/) platform GUI

 ## Prerequisites